awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

 You must create one of the following virtual interfaces to begin using your AWS Direct Connect connection\.
 + Private virtual interface: A private virtual interface should be used to access an Amazon VPC using private IP addresses\.
 + Public virtual interface: A public virtual interface can access all AWS public services using public IP addresses\.
 + Transit virtual interface: A transit virtual interface should be used to access one or more Amazon VPC Transit Gateways associated with Direct Connect gateways\.
-You can use transit virtual interfaces with any AWS Direct Connect dedicated or hosted connection\.
+You can use transit virtual interfaces with any AWS Direct Connect dedicated or hosted connection of any speed\.
 For information about Direct Connect gateway configurations, see [Direct Connect gateways](direct-connect-gateways-intro.md)\.

 To connect to other AWS services using IPv6 addresses, check the service documentation to verify that IPv6 addressing is supported\.